-Location: The event will be held in the Sadler Center on the campus of William & Mary (room: TBA, check back in January 2018).
+Location: The event will be held in the Sadler Center on the campus of William & Mary (room: Chesapeake C).
 Please click the following link for directions: Sadler Center.
 Please note that parking is enforced on campus and vehicles that do not have a William & Mary parking pass will be ticketed.
 You can, however, pay to park in designated areas or obtain a parking pass.
 Information about parking can be found here: W&M parking restrictions.

 For more information, please contact Professor Dan Parker (email@example.com).